stanford-crfm/levanter/README.md

 > You could not prevent a thunderstorm, but you could use the electricity; you could not direct the wind, but you could trim your sail so as to propel your vessel as you pleased, no matter which way the wind blew. <br/>
 > — Cora L. V. Hatch

 Levanter is a library for training foundation models built on top of Haliax.
 Levanter strives for bitwise reproducibility, meaning that the same code with the same data will produce the exact same result, even in the presence of preemption and restarting from checkpoints.
 It supports distributed training on TPUs (and, soon, GPUs), including FSDP, tensor parallelism, distributed checkpointing, distributed data loading, and more.
-Levanter integrates with WandB for logging and and the Hugging Face ecosystem for tokenizers, datasets, and model import and export.
+Levanter integrates with WandB for logging and with the Hugging Face ecosystem for tokenizers, datasets, and model import and export.

 ### Installing Levanter

-First install the appropriate version of Jax for your system.
+First, install the appropriate version of Jax for your system.
 See [Jax's installation instructions](https://github.com/google/jax/blob/main/README.md#installation) as it varies from platform to platform.

 If you're using a TPU, more complete documentation for setting that up is available [here](docs/Getting-Started-TPU-VM.md).
 GPU support is still in-progress; documentation is available [here](docs/Getting-Started-CUDA.md).